All Episodes

 Alex would always be like, you know, if you see a story, just go be the first person on the ground covering it no matter what.

-I went to eight different stores, and I just took pans of the empty grocery shelves.
+I went to eight different stores and I just took pans of the empty grocery shelves.

-I did a simple stand-up and I said, Hey, uh, you know, I'm here, clearly, we don't have baby formula.
+I did a simple stand-up and I said, hey, you know, I'm here.

-I tried to talk to moms, they weren't that open to speaking to me.
+They weren't that open to speaking to me.

 Tucker Carlson ended up playing that segment on his show that night because I was the only reporter that had gotten that footage.